-The Trustee will, from time to time, review the appropriateness of this SIP with the help of its advisers, and will amend the SIP as appropriate.
+The Trustees will, from time to time, review the appropriateness of this SIP with the help of their advisers, and will amend the SIP as appropriate.
 These reviews will take place as soon as practicable after any significant change in investment policy, and at least once every three years.

-G.Wardle Date 17/09/2020
+----- Date 17/09/2020